 (‘has realization’ only ‘Cysteine biosynthetic process’)))

-‘Homo sapiens’; ‘Mus musculus’;
+The following organism classes were retrieved: ‘Homo sapiens’; ‘Mus musculus’;…

-CQ6: Which are the proteins that are found in organisms of the kind ‘Bos taurus, which bears the capability to perform a specific biological pro- cess of the kind ‘methionine biosynthetic process’?
+CQ6 (Table 15): Which are the proteins that are found in organisms of the kind ‘Bos taurus, which bear the capability to perform a specific biological process of the kind ‘methionine biosynthetic process’?
 The aim of this query is to retrieve specific proteins that are related to the process ‘methinine biosynthetic process’, when performed by a organism of the type ‘Bos taurus’.
 In other words, we are able to identify specific proteins by means of organisms and biological processes among the content embedded in databases.

 Table 15.
-Competency Question #6.
+Competency Question #6. in DL

 protein and (‘is included in’ some (‘Bos taurus’ and